djangodeployment/django-deployment-book/02-users-and-directories.rst

    name as your Django project, owned by the system user you created.
 If you are using SQLite, the database file will go in there.
- * Put your settings file in a subdirectory of ``/etc/opt`` with the same name as your Django project, with all files owned by root.
-Set ``settings.py`` to belong to the system group you created, and to not be readable by other users.
+ * Put your settings file in a subdirectory of ``/etc/opt`` with the same name as your Django project, whose user is root, whose group is the system group you created, that is readable by the group and writeable by root, and whose contents belong to root.
  * Precompile the files in ``/opt/$DJANGO_PROJECT`` and ``/etc/opt/$DJANGO_PROJECT``.
-Change the group of the compiled configuration files to the system group you created and verify it's not readable by other users.
  * Run ``manage.py`` as the system user you created, after setting the environment variable ``PYTHONPATH=/etc/opt/$DJANGO_PROJECT:/opt/$DJANGO_PROJECT`` and